High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: A simulation study

+To implement the TED estimation procedure, we used the hard thresholding function $s\(x\)=x$ and employed the tuning parameter selection method discussed in Section \ref{SEC-Tuning}.
+To illustrate how effectively the TED estimator captures the time-varying behaviors, Appendix \ref{appendix:trajectory} provides trajectory plots of the true coefficients along with the debiased instantaneous coefficient estimates.
+The results in Appendix \ref{appendix:trajectory} illustrate that the TED estimator effectively captures the temporal dynamics of the true coefficients.

-For the purposes of comparison, we considered the integrated beta estimator proposed by \citet{ait2020high}.
-We note that, for small $p$, one can account for the time variation of the beta process.
+For the purposes of comparison, we considered the integrated coefficient estimator proposed by \citet{ait2020high}.
+We note that, for small $p$, one can account for the time variation of the coefficient process.
 We call this the AKX estimator.
 Specifically, the AKX estimator is calculated as follows:

 where $\hat{\calX}_{i}^c$ and $\hat{\mathcal{Y}}_i^c$ are defined in \eqref{jump_adjustment} and we used $K_n=[n^{0.47}]$ instead of $k_n=[n^{0.5}]$.
 For $\hat{\mathcal{X}}_{i}^{c\top} \hat{\mathcal{X}}_{i}^c$ in \eqref{AKX}, we added $10^{-4} \bI_p$ to avoid the singularity coming from the ultra high-dimensionality.
-We also employed the LASSO estimator \citep{tibshirani1996regression}, which is able to explain the sparsity of the high-dimensional beta process.
-However, the LASSO estimator is designed for the constant beta process; thus, it fails to account for the time-varying beta process.
-We estimated the LASSO estimator as follows:
+We also employed regression estimators that can handle the sparsity of the high-dimensional coefficient process (without accounting for time-varying coefficients), such as LASSO (LAS), Ridge (RID), elastic net (ELA), SCAD (SCA), Bayesian LASSO (BAY), Dantzig (DAN), and their adaptive versions, such as adaptive LASSO (ALAS), adaptive Ridge (ARID), adaptive elastic net (AELA), adaptive SCAD (ASCA), and adaptive Dantzig (ADAN), as benchmarks \citep{candes2007dantzig,fan2001variable,park2008bayesian,tibshirani1996regression,zou2006adaptive,zou2005regularization,zou2009adaptive}.
+The tuning parameters for these benchmark estimators were selected to minimize the 5-fold CV errors, consistent with the approach used for the TED estimator.
+We calculated the average estimation errors under the max norm, $\ell_1$ norm, and $\ell_2$ norm.